Aloshi/EmulationStation/THEMES.md

 ES will check two places for a theme: first, the system's search directory for theme.xml.
 Then, if that's not found, $HOME/.emulationstation/es_theme.xml.

-Almost all positions, dimensions, etc. work in percentages - that is, they are a decimal between 0 and 1, representing the percentage of the screen on that axis to use.
+Almost all positions, dimensions, origins, etc. work in percentages - that is, they are a decimal between 0 and 1, representing the percentage of the screen on that axis to use.
 This ensures that themes look similar at every resolution.

 Example